 White Label AI Support Levels: What Agencies Should Expect in 2026

 The support you receive from your white-label platform directly impacts your agency's ability to serve clients.
 When a client's AI agent breaks during a campaign launch, waiting 48 hours for an email response costs you both the client relationship and recurring revenue.
-Understanding support tiers before you commit prevents expensive surprises.
+Understanding support tiers before you commit prevents expensive surprises, and it lets you price your own service plans with confidence because you know what backstops them.
+Support is one of the platform-selection criteria covered in the white-label voice AI platform guide for agencies.

 Why Does Support Level Matter for White-Label Agencies?